-Dec December 31, Decem 2023 20 Globex \$ \$ 45,939 24,658
+Dec ember 31, 2024 Dec cember 31, 2023 Globex \$ 3,368 \$ 45,939

 The Corporation is considered a related party with Globex as management consisting of the President and Director, who hold the same positions with both entities.
-In addition, the President and Chief Executive Officer ("CEO") holds a large number of common shares of both organizations through Jack Stoch Geoconsultant Services Limited, a company controlled by the President and CEO, and therefore can significantly influence the operations of both entities.
+In addition, the President and Chief Executive Officer ("CEO") holds a large number of common shares of both corporations through Jack Stoch Geoconsultant Services Limited, a company controlled by the President and CEO, and therefore can influence the operations of both corporations.
 The amount payable bears no interest, is without specific terms of repayment and is unsecured.